 Where are they found?

-Mānuka/kāhikatoa is common throughout the North, South and Stewart Islands in lowland to low alpine regions up to 1800 metres above sea level.
+Mānuka/kāhikatoa is common throughout the North, South and Stewart Islands in lowland to low alpine regions up to 1800 m above sea level.
 It can be found in many different habitats including wetlands, river gravels and dry hillsides.
 When mature, it is very tolerant of drought, waterlogging, strong winds and frost and it can grow at less fertile, colder, wetter and more acidic sites than kānuka.

 With the notable exception of Taranaki, kānuka is common throughout lowland and mountain scrub and along forest margins of the North and South Islands from the Three Kings Islands to about Kawarau Gorge and Dunedin in Otago.
 It is not found naturally south of there.
 The species has a wide range of tolerances and has been found growing around active geothermal systems.
 It can be found from sea level to 1800 metres.It grows well on all soil types except water-logged soils, and is tolerant of wind, drought and frost.

 - Early settlers battled hard to clear their land and regarded mānuka/kāhikatoa and kānuka as invasive shrubs that undid all of their hard work.
 Today however, these plants can act as an important tool for re-vegetating bare, eroded slopes.
 By creating shade and shelter from the wind, they provide an excellent nursery for other, slower growing native plants.
 Then, as these other plants get taller and overtop them, the mānuka/kāhikatoa and kānuka die away as a result of being shaded.